ScratchAddons/website-v2/content/docs/localization/localizing-addons.md

 ### Plurals
 What if the placeholder is a number?
 We can use plurals like `{placeholderName, plural, one {when there is one thing} other {when there are # things}}`.
 If the placeholder is 1, it will show "when there is one thing", otherwise it says "when there are (placeholder) things".

+### Developer comments

+Transifex will display the developer comment when a translator has selected the specified string.
+These comments are usually used to ask for a particular translation of the string or to provide additional information for languages that do not differentiate between uppercase and lowercase characters.

 ## Using the translations
 Change your userscript's first line from something like: